Home / Homewares

 Transform your dining area into a little piece of Italy space with the Clementine Round Tablecloth.
 Handcrafted from 100% Spanish linen and detailed with natural bullion fringe, this exclusive jacquard striped tablecloth is an exquisite addition to any European-inspired interior or alfresco setting.

-Asymmetrical shapes and organic curves give life to this stunning vase, with its warm hues of blood orange and rust, its beautiful equal to that of an humid evening overlooking the Mediterranean as the sunsets.
-Crafted from thick, mouth-blown glass in elegant amber, the piece will not go unnoticed wherever it's placed in the home.
+Warm hues of blood orange and amber give life to this vase, reminiscent of a humid evening overlooking the Mediterranean as the sun sets.
+Crafted from hand blown glass in elegant amber, the piece will not go unnoticed wherever it's placed in the home.

 Lemon Cushioned Armchairs by Antonio Citterio